Ryagg/st-archive/README.md

 # **ST-Archive**

 ST-Archive provides an overview of the novels from the various series across the Star Trek universe.
-Users can see the novels sorted by series, add books and/or reviews to the database, add favourites to their profiles, and delete favourites from their profiles and manage their data.
+Users can see the novels sorted by titel and by series, add books and/or reviews to the database, add favourites to their profiles, and delete reviews from their profiles.

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/ryagg/st-archive?style=plastic)
 ![GitHub language count](https://img.shields.io/github/languages/count/ryagg/st-archive?style=plastic)